jenkidev/MSP4_Baradwys_Garddwyr/README.md

 ### Colour Choices

-The colour choice were made to emulate BBC Gardeners world lightly with a verdant and fresh feel evocative of gardens.
+The colour choices were made to emulate BBC Gardeners world lightly with a verdant and fresh feel evocative of gardens.

 <img src="docs/Colour pallete.png">

 ### Fonts

+The font choice for this site is Playfair Display with serif as a backup, I chose this font as I beleive it is a clear and easily legible font perfect for a site with articles.

 ## Technologies Implemented